AlienUI-Org/AlienUI/README.md

 # AlienUI 👽

-AlienUI is an open-source UI component library built on Nativewind for React Native apps.
+AlienUI is a lightweight open-source UI component library built on Nativewind for React Native apps.
 It leverages native tags for seamless integration and maintains zero to minimal dependencies, enabling high-performance, and stunning interfaces with ease.

 ![aui](https://github.com/user-attachments/assets/3c22b577-fd7a-432d-bdf7-811cc61b5ffe)